Class Geometry

 initGeometryHierarchySquare

-private int initGeometryHierarchySquare(int start, int end) Utility method to generate hierarchical square lattices with degreedegree
+private int initGeometryHierarchySquare(int start, int end) Utility method to generate hierarchical square lattices with degreedegree.Requirements/notes:

 None.- Parameters: